 Taking photographs of this and not eating it right away was one of the hardest things I’ve ever done.
 Oh, the struggles of being a food blogger.

-Next time you want to grab a frozen California Pizza Kitchen BBQ chicken pizza (which, by the way, has about a paragraph of unsavory ingredients in it), try this instead.
+Next time you want to grab a frozen California Pizza Kitchen BBQ chicken pizza, try this instead.
 It’s so much healthier, so much tastier, and almost just as easy as popping a frozen pizza in the oven!

 Easy BBQ Chicken Naan Pizza (Copycat California Pizza Kitchen Recipe!)

-- Meanwhile, mix 2-3 tablespoons of the barbecue sauce with the chicken.
+- Mix 2-3 tablespoons of the barbecue sauce with the chicken.

-- Remove from oven and top each naan flatbread with the remaining BBQ sauce, followed by the cheese, chicken, and sliced onion.
+- Place the naan on a rimmed baking sheet.
+Top each naan flatbread with the remaining BBQ sauce, followed by the cheese, chicken and BBQ sauce mixture, and sliced onion.